 ERP images can also be misinterpreted.
 For example, using phase-sorting at one frequency (see Fig. 3(C)) can obscure the presence of oscillatory phenomena at other frequencies.
 It is important not to lose sight of the fact that nearly all activity recorded from scalp electrodes is the volume conducted sum of activities originating within a number of cortical domains.
-EEGLAB uses ICA (see below) to separate out these activities under the assumption that their activities are temporally independent or at least more temporally independent than any linear combinations of their signals.
+EEGLAB uses independent component analysis (see below) to separate out these activities under the assumption that their activities are temporally independent or at least more temporally independent than any linear combinations of their signals.

-2.3.
-Independent component analysis (ICA)
+3. Independent component analysis (ICA)

-A primary tool of EEGLAB is to facilitate the process of applying and evaluating the results of independent component analysis of EEG data.
-ICA algorithms have proven capable of isolating both artifactual and neurally generated EEG sources (Jung et al., 2000; Makeig et al., 1999) whose EEG contributions, across the training data, are maximally independent of one another.
-ICA was first applied to EEG by Makeig et al. (1996) and is now widely used in the EEG research community, most often to detect and remove stereotyped eye, muscle, and line noise artifacts (Jung et al., 1999, 2000).
-The temporal independence assumption of ICA is readily understood as a basis for separating artifact sources, since their activities will ordinarily not be reliably
+A primary tool of EEGLAB is to facilitate the process of applying and evaluating the results of independent component analysis (ICA) of EEG data.
+ICA algorithms have proven capable of isolating both artifactual and neurally generated EEG sources (Makeig et al., 1999; Jung et al., 2000) whose EEG contributions, across the training data, are maximally independent of one another.
+ICA was first applied to EEG by Makeig et al. (1996) and is now widely used in the EEG research community, most often to detect and remove stereotyped eye, muscle, and line noise

-Fig. 3.
+FIG. 3.
 ERP image construction.
 (A) ERP-image plots are constructed by color-coding (grey bars) potential variations occurring in single-trial epochs (black traces).
 (B) Vertically stacking thin color-coded horizontal bars, each representing a single trial in an event-related dataset, produces an ERP image.
 Here, trials were sorted vertically according to the subject reaction-time (right curving black trace) before applying a 10-epoch vertical moving average.
 The trace below the ERP image shows the ERP average of the imaged data epochs.
 The dot on the scalp map (top) indicates the scalp position of the channel whose data are imaged.
 (C) The erpimage() function automates several methods of sorting trials.
 Here, EEG phase in a given time/frequency window was used as the sorting variable.
 For each trial, a 10-Hz wavelet was applied to measure oscillatory activity in a 3-cycle window centered at time 0.
-Trials were then sorted (top to bottom) in order of their alpha band frequency phase values ( $-\pi$ to $\pi$ ) relative to stimulus onset and were displayed as an ERP image, again smoothed by a 10-trial moving average.
+Trials were then sorted (top to bottom) in order of their alpha band frequency phase values ($-\pi$ to π) relative to stimulus onset and were displayed as an ERP image, again smoothed by a 10-trial moving average.
 The data were not otherwise filtered.
-The partial inter-trial phase coherence of the data following the stimulus onset is then visible as a change in the slope of the imaged activity wave fronts to near-vertical after 200 ms. Inter-trial phase coherence (bottom trace) shows that the distribution of alpha activity phase across trials is non-random (i.e., is partially phase-reset) between 200 and 450 ms (dotted line in lower trace shows P = 0.01), resulting in same alpha activity appearing in the ERP average trace (top panel).
+The partial inter-trial phase coherence of the data following the stimulus onset is then visible as a change in the slope of the imaged activity wave fronts to near-vertical after 200 ms. Inter-trial phase coherence (bottom trace) shows that the distribution of alpha activity phase across trials is non-random (i.e., is partially phase-reset) between 200 and 450 ms (dotted line in lower trace shows p=0.01), resulting in same alpha activity appearing in the ERP average trace (top panel).
 The middle trace shows that mean changes in alpha power (in 'dB') did not change significantly (dotted lines) during the epochs.
 The baseline power level at the analysis frequency (25.9 dB, relative units) is indicated for possible comparison with other conditions.